T&D Times - Dec 2020

 While some of this information can be acquired from the utility source data, the majority of data is collected during the field inspection.
 The analysis of so many specific features and variables enables more accurate prioritization of deficient or deteriorated members and structures and, in turn, allows for more targeted restorations and optimization of the utility’s resources.

 This new inspection protocol analyzes more structure-specific data, which is compared against industry standards to provide the most accurate and economical results.
 The process begins by inputting visual inspection data, measurements, geographical location, and structural characteristics.
 These inputs are analyzed and compared against the National Electrical Safety Code (NESC) load combinations and utility-based load cases.
-Common industry load cases include NESC 250B – Ice and Wind, NESC 250C – Extreme Ice, and NESC 250D- Extreme Ice with Concurrent Wind.
+Common industry load cases include NESC 250B – Combined Ice and Wind District Loading, NESC 250C – Extreme Wind, and NESC 250D- Extreme Ice with Concurrent Wind.
 Common utility-based load cases can include factors such as broken conductors and/or ground wires as well as maintenance loading.

 Once the analysis is complete, a specific rating can be assigned based on the condition rating system below to prioritize restorations.